adlnet/xAPI-Spec/xAPI.md

 * If an authority was not previously set, set the authority to an agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
+* if the statement field in context was set to anything other than a StatementRef, remove it from the statement.
 * Preserve all other fields without modification, including "stored".
 Stored should still be updated if the statement is passed to another system.